What is a Sexual Assault?

 How do I report the crime of a Sexual Assault?

 If a Sexual Assault Crime has just occurred, immediately call the LVMPD emergency number of 911.
 If some time has passed since the assault, but is within 72 hours, the LVMPD emergency number of 911 can still be called, or the non-emergency number of 795-3111.
 All other cases beyond the 72 hour window can be reported, in person, to any LVMPD Area Command.
 Area Commands can either take the report, and collect voluntary statements, or call Sexual Assault Detectives for direction.
 Reports taken will be forwarded to the Sexual Assault Detective Bureau and assigned to a Detective.

-What if I have questions or want to speak to the with the assigned Detective or Sergeant?
+What if I have questions or want to speak with the assigned Detective or Sergeant?